detrin/120-Data-Science-Interview-Questions/predictive-modeling.md

 - curse of dimensionality
 - adding random noise makes the model more complicated but useless
 - computational cost
-- Ask someone for more details.

 #### 9. Given training data on tweets and their retweets, how would you predict the number of retweets of a given tweet after 7 days after only observing 2 days worth of data?
 - Build a time series model with the training data with a seven day cycle and then use that for a new data with only 2 days data.
-- Ask someone for more details.
 - Build a regression function to estimate the number of retweets as a function of time t
 - to determine if one regression function can be built, see if there are clusters in terms of the trends in the number of retweets
 - if not, we have to add features to the regression function